 - Cook or Serve Lunch at the Peekskill Noontime Meal

 - Knit or Crochet for good causesThe Prayer Shawl Group offers opportunities to knit or crochet for people in need or for celebratory reasons within our congregation or friends of people in our congregation.
 We also knit and crochet for the cancer center at NY Presbyterian Hudson Valley Hospital and for the Linus Project.
 The Knit-Togethers knit blankets, sweaters, mittens, and hats for needy members of our community.
-You can sign-up at MyFPCY to join either of these groups.
+During this time, our knitters are working from home.

 - Participate in Midnight Run